CiscoSecurity/tr-05-serverless-farsight-dnsdb/README.md

    directly to the observable page if there is one.
   - Returns a list of those links.

+- `POST /version`
+  - Returns the current version of the application.

 ### Supported Types of Observables

 - `ip`